Bernard Bresslaw: Early life

 Bernard Bresslaw was born the youngest of three boys into a Jewish family in Stepney, London, on 25 February 1934.
 His father was a tailor's cutter.
 He attended the Coopers' Company's School in Tredegar Square, Bow, London, and became interested in acting after visits to the Hackney Empire.
+At the start of World War 2, Bresslaw and his older brothers, Arnold Sidney and Stanley, were evacuated to Swindon, where they lived with railway worker Wallace Findlay and his family.

 London County Council awarded him a scholarship to train at the Royal Academy of Dramatic Art, where he won the Emile Littler Award as the most promising actor.

 Career

 After Educating Archie on radio and The Army Game on television, more television, film and Shakespearean theatre roles followed.
 His first Carry On film was Carry On Cowboy in 1965.

 Bresslaw's catchphrase, in his strong Cockney accent, was "I only arsked" (sic), first used in The Army Game, and later revived in Carry On Camping (1969).

 At 6 ft 7 in (2.01 m), he was the tallest of the Carry On cast, head and shoulders over fellow Carry On regular Barbara Windsor, who was 4 ft 10 in.
 Because of his height, he was briefly considered for the part of the Creature in Hammer's Curse of Frankenstein (1957), which ultimately went instead to 6 ft 5 in Christopher Lee.
 Bresslaw later made a comedy version of Dr. Jekyll and Mr. Hyde for Hammer titled The Ugly Duckling (1959).
 He made great efforts to prepare for roles, for example learning Fanagalo phrases for Carry On Up the Jungle (1970).

 Bresslaw played Varga, the lead villain in the 1967 Doctor Who story The Ice Warriors.
-He also played the genie on the Sooty Show and voiced Gorilla on The Giddy Game Show.
+He played the genie on the Sooty Show and voiced Gorilla in Yorkshire TV's animated series The Giddy Game Show (1985–1987).

-Between 1985 and 1987, Bresslaw provided the voice of Gorilla in Yorkshire TV's animated series The Giddy Game Show.